nytamin/threadedClass/README.md

 threadedClass<Professor>(
    './professor.js',     // Path to imported module (this should be the same path as is in require('XX') or import {class} from 'XX'} )
-   Professor ,        // The class to be forked ['maths', 'greek'], // Array of arguments to be fed into the class constructor {} // Config (see below)
+   'Professor' ,        // The export name for the class to be forked ['maths', 'greek'], // Array of arguments to be fed into the class constructor {} // Config (see below)
 )